 Mother-to-child transmission of HIV

-The transmission of HIV from an HIV-positive mother to her child during pregnancy, labour, delivery or breastfeeding is called mother-to-child transmission.
-In the absence of any interventions transmission rates range from 15-45%.
-This rate can be reduced to levels below 5% with effective interventions.
-The global community has committed itself to accelerate progress for the prevention of mother-to-child HIV transmission (PMTCT) through an initiative with the goal to eliminate new paediatric HIV infections by 2015 and improve maternal, newborn and child survival and health in the context of HIV.
+The transmission of HIV from a HIV-positive mother to her child during pregnancy, labour, delivery or breastfeeding is called mother-to-child transmission.
+In the absence of any intervention, transmission rates range from 15% to 45%.
+This rate can be reduced to below 5% with effective interventions during the periods of pregnancy, labour, delivery and breastfeeding.
+These interventions primarily involve antiretroviral treatment for the mother and a short course of antiretroviral drugs for the baby.
+They also include measures to prevent HIV acquisition in the pregnant woman and appropriate breastfeeding practices.